 Two Bud Spur is a small vineyard in Tasmania’s Huon Valley; the most southerly wine region in Australia.
 Our vines were planted in 1996 on a premium north facing site in Gardners Bay, Tasmania.
 The vineyard was purchased by marine biologists Craig Mundy and Karen Miller in August, 2006 and we released our first wines under our new Two Bud Spur Label in 2007.

-Over the last twelve years we’ve taken what was a neglected site and through hard work, blood, sweat (and the odd tear), we’ve resurrected Two Bud Spur to its former glory.
+Since taking over the vineyard, we’ve taken what was a neglected site and through hard work, blood, sweat (and the odd tear), we’ve resurrected Two Bud Spur to its former glory.
 As scientists we tend to over-think everything we do in the vineyard and winery, and although it gives us extra grey hairs, we think the wines are better for it.
 Generally the wine-show judges agree, and we’ve been awarded more than 15 medals for our wines so far.

 Two Bud Spur is our passion and we love sharing it with others.
-You’ll find us in the vineyard or cellar door most weekends, helped out by our trusty wine-dogs Rose and Rupert who love visitors probably even more than we do!
+You’ll find us in the vineyard or cellar door most weekends, helped out by our trusty wine-dog Rupert who loves visitors even more than we do!

 We have just over 2ha of vines with five grape varieties: Pinot Noir, Chardonnay, Sauvignon Blanc, Gewürztraminer and Gamay.
 The vineyard is planted on a gentle north-facing slope and receives all-day sun.
 Shallow soils overlay a clay base, with a junction between dolerite and mudstone in the middle of the vineyard, providing ideal “terroir” for our cool climate varieties.